MSP: A Multi-step Screening Procedure for Sparse Recovery: Simulation studies

 \section{Simulation studies}

-In this section, we give simulation examples to illustrate the established results: 1) the first part illustrates the MSP's consistency in model selection; 2) the second part shows the performances of the proposed estimator comparing with several existing methods, and analyses the stability of MSP; 3) the third part compares the execution time in seconds of each method.
+In this section, we use simulation studies to demonstrate the performance of the proposed method: 1) the first part illustrates MSP's consistency in model selection; 2) the second part compares the performance of the proposed method with those of several existing methods, and also analyzes the stability of MSP with respect to the tuning parameter $\lambda$; and 3) the third part evaluates the computational time of different methods.

-Several methods are implemented.
-We choose three one-step methods, Lasso \citep{tibshirani1996lasso}, SCAD \citep{fan2004nonconcave}, MCP \citep{zhang2010mcp}, and four multi(two)-step methods: Adaptive lasso \citep{zou2006adaptive}, OLS post lasso (short for Plasso) \citep{belloni2013least}, Capped$-l_1$ \citep{zhangtong2010,zhang2013multi}, LLA \citep{zou2008one, fan2014strong}.
-Among, MCP, SCAD and LLA results are obtained by ncvreg packages \citep{breheny_hang2011coordinate}.
-The others and MSP can be obtained by Glmnet packages \citep{friedman2010regularization} and Lars packages \citep{efron2004lars}.
-In order to simplify the various values of tuning parameters of each method, we have following setting of the parameters: (1) We use the default parameters for SCAD and MCP in ncvreg package (3.7 for MCP and 3 for SCAD); (2) We use the same tuning parameters for Adaptive lasso to solve the initial estimates and final estimation, and also use the same tuning parameters for Capped-$l_1$; (3) For MSP, we use the same parameters during the whole iterations.
+Of the existing methods that are compared with the proposed method, we choose three one-step methods, Lasso \citep{tibshirani1996lasso}, SCAD \citep{fan2004nonconcave} and MCP \citep{zhang2010mcp}, and four multi(two)-step methods, Adaptive Lasso \citep{zou2006adaptive} (denoted as Alasso), OLS post Lasso (denoted as Plasso) \citep{belloni2013least}, Capped$-l_1$ \citep{zhangtong2010} and LLA \citep{zou2008one, fan2014strong}.
+In addition, we also compare with a Bayesian method, SSL \citep{rovckova2018spike}.
+We use the R package SSLASSO to run SSL; results of MCP, SCAD and LLA are obtained using the R ncvreg package \citep{breheny2011coordinate}, and results of other methods are based on the R glmnet package \citep{friedman2010regularization}.